 - What steps did the dealership and new owner take to make FSD transfer happen?

-In summary, you can find dealerships that offer and successfully sell Teslas with Full Self-Driving that transfers to the new owner, but be aware that there is a small possibility of FSD failing to transfer for dealership sales.
+In summary, you can find dealerships that offer and successfully sell Teslas with Full Self-Driving that transfers to the new owner.

 When Does FSD NOT Transfer?